Leg drop: Somersault leg drop

 An attacking wrestler performs a jumping forward somersault to drop their leg across the throat or chest of an opponent.
 There is also a variation where the leg that will be dropped on the opponent is swung forward while in a standing position next to the opponent, then swiftly swung back so the momentum from the pendulum motion carries the attacker through a somersault and the leg is dropped on whichever body part is targeted.
 Alicia Fox uses this move as a signature.

 Split-legged leg drop

 This is very similar to the actual leg drop, but there are two variations to this move.
 The first is that the attacking wrestler jumps, splits their legs in the air, then hits one of their legs on the opponent's chest/neck area.
 Another variation is that a standing wrestler hooks one of their leg up to their head, then falls in a split position on the opponent's chest/neck area; sometimes the attacking wrestler pins the opponent with a split.
-This move is usually performed by women, such as Christy Hemme, Naomi, and Cameron.
+This move is usually performed by women, such as Christy Hemme, Naomi, Cameron, and Lyra Valkyria, who does a diving version of the move.